olliecheng/consensus/readme.md

   -d, --duplicates-only        only show the duplicated reads, not the single ones -r, --report-original-reads  for each duplicate group of reads, report the original reads along with the consensus -h, --help                   Print help

+duplicate-tools group:
+'Group' duplicate reads, and pass to downstream applications
+      --index <INDEX>      the index file
+      --input <INPUT>      the input .fastq
+      --output <OUTPUT>    the output location, or default to stdout --shell <SHELL>      the shell used to run the given command [default: bash] -t, --threads <THREADS>  the number of threads to use. this will not guard against race conditions in any downstream applications used. this will effectively set the number of individual processes to launch [default: 1]
+  -h, --help               Print help
+  [COMMAND]...         the command to run. any groups will be passed as .fastq standard input [default: cat]
 ```